INTEGRATION

 Authorization

-A card payment authorization is the process of a merchant sending an authorization request to the card network to check with the cardholder’s bank if the transaction (charge) is permitted and if there are sufficient funds on the account.
+A card payment authorization is the process of a merchant sending an authorization request to the card network to check with the cardholder’s bank if the transaction (charge) is permitted and if there are sufficient funds in the account.
 When the cardholder's bank approves the authorization request, the amount will be reserved on the cardholder’s account.

 Clearing